HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

 \subsection{Hindsight: Mechanisms of the Self-Evolving Insight Pool}

-While foundational prompts provide the generative actions, the Hindsight module steers evolution with empirically validated knowledge managed within the Insight Pool.
-Analogous to the Belief Space in Cultural Algorithms~\citep{coello2010efficient}, our work introduces a novel instantiation for LLM-based AHD, distinguished by two core features: LLM-driven insight extraction and a utility-based credit assignment tailored for prompt-based generation.
+Initially, HiFo-Prompt initializes the Insight Pool with seed insights(See Section~\ref{subsec:insight_seed_pool}) to bootstrap the generative process.
+Serving as an initial scaffold, these seeds allow the framework to immediately shift focus to autonomously evolving novel heuristics.
+This is achieved through a continuous lifecycle that systematically transforms transient evolutionary successes into reusable knowledge assets, governed by three integrated phases: insight extraction, utility-driven application, and adaptive pruning.

-To mitigate the cold-start problem, we initialize the Insight Pool with seed insights from established heuristic design literature.
-The core objective of the framework then becomes the autonomous discovery and refinement of new, problem-specific insights.
+Initially, HiFo-Prompt initializes the Insight Pool with seed insights(See Section~\ref{subsec:insight_seed_pool}) to bootstrap the generative process.
+Serving as an initial scaffold, these seeds allow the framework to immediately shift focus to autonomously evolving novel, problem-specific heuristics.
 This is achieved through a continuous lifecycle that systematically transforms transient evolutionary successes into explicit, reusable knowledge assets, governed by three integrated phases: insight extraction, utility-driven application, and adaptive pruning.

 \paragraph{Insight Extraction and Admission.} The lifecycle begins by expanding the knowledge base.
-At the end of each generation, we prompt an LLM to distill generalizable design principles from the elite individuals of the population (see Appendix G.1).
-To preserve informational diversity, these candidate insights are admitted only if their Jaccard similarity to all existing pool members falls below a novelty threshold, thus preventing redundancy.
-Admitted insights become active candidates for guiding future generations.
+At the end of each generation, we prompt an LLM to distill generalizable design principles (insights) from the elite individuals of the population (See Section~\ref{subsec:hindsight_evolution}).
+To preserve informational diversity, a candidate insight $k_{\text{new}}$ is admitted to the insight pool $K_{\text{pool}}$ only if its Jaccard similarity to all existing pool members falls below a novelty threshold $\theta_{\text{novelty}}$.
+For this comparison, each insight's text is preprocessed by converting it to lowercase and tokenizing it based on whitespace.
+The insights themselves become active candidates for the guidance of future generations.

 \paragraph{Insight Retrieval and Credit Assignment.} To guide heuristic generation, we employ a utility-based retrieval mechanism.
-Instead of random sampling, it selects the top-$s$ insights with the highest adaptive utility score $U(k_i, t)$.
-Subsequently, we use a credit assignment~\citep{Whitacre2006Credit} to update these utility scores, rewarding insights that lead to high-performing heuristics.
+For each new generation attempt, the mechanism selects the top-$s$ insights with the highest adaptive utility score $U(k_i, t)$.
+This contributing set of insights, denoted as $K_c$, is then injected into the LLM's prompt.
+Following the evaluation of the offspring generated, we use credit assignment~\citep{Whitacre2006Credit} to update the utility scores of all the insights in $K_c$.
 The utility function is formulated to balance exploitation and exploration: